 In suing the state, Six is in crowded company.
-As of mid-July, the State of California, and Newsom in particular, are facing down more than 30 lawsuits over their response to the coronavirus pandemic.
+As of mid-January 2021, the State of California, and Newsom in particular, have been the target of 64 lawsuits over their response to the coronavirus pandemic.
+About 50 remain active.
 (Find CalMatters’ tracker below.)

 The courtroom backlash is no surprise.
-The restrictions that the governor’s March 19 stay-at-home order imposed on California civic and economic life were without precedent in state history.
+The restrictions imposed on California civic and economic life are without precedent in state history.
 Partial reopenings in many counties led to coronavirus spikes, which in turn prompted some retreat back to restrictions.
 Many health experts say such drastic measures have been necessary to keep hospitals from being overwhelmed and more Californians from dying.

 But drastic measures they are.
 Beyond shuttered school houses and cancelled weddings, it has spelled financial calamity for households, business owners, nonprofits and city governments across the state.
 They have also tested the limits of executive power and the negotiability of many constitutional rights.

 Many of the lawsuits against Newsom challenge the broad restrictions imposed by the shelter-in-place orders.
 Others contest the governor’s offer of state assistance to undocumented immigrants, his targeted closure of beaches in Orange County, the refusal to list gunshops as essential services and the arrest of two protestors.

 Though the state has taken flak from an array of aggrieved Californians — gondoliers, conservative politicians and a Butte County musician reduced to playing his saxophone over Zoom are among the plaintiffs — there is a common denominator for many of these lawsuits: Her name is Harmeet Dhillon.